digitalocean/terraform-provider-digitalocean/docs/resources/app.md

     - `api_key` - Datadog API key.
   - `logtail` - Logtail configuration.
     - `token` - Logtail token.
+  - `opensearch` - OpenSearch configuration
+    - `endpoint` - OpenSearch API Endpoint.
+Only HTTPS is supported.
+Format: https://<host>:<port>.
+    - `basic_auth` - OpenSearch basic auth
+        - `user` - Username to authenticate with.
+Only required when endpoint is set.
+Defaults to doadmin when cluster_name is set.
+        - `password` - Password for user defined in User.
+Is required when endpoint is set.
+Cannot be set if using a DigitalOcean DBaaS OpenSearch cluster.
+    - `index_name` - The index name to use for the logs.
+If not set, the default index name is \"logs\".
+    -`cluster_name` - The name of a DigitalOcean DBaaS OpenSearch cluster to use as a log forwarding destination.
+Cannot be specified if endpoint is also specified.

 A `database` can contain: